-On the IRP from 2000–2013, Chain Reaction Cycles (CRC) don’t really need an introduction: they are the world’s leading online bike retailer.
-Founded as a family-run shop in the UK in 1984, the company now has:
+On the IRP from 2000–2013, Chain Reaction Cycles (CRC) don’t really need an introduction: they became the world’s leading online bike retailer.
+Founded as a family-run shop in the UK in 1984, the company achieved:

 – Over £170m in online turnover